AlwaysMori/LampungTravel/README.md

-# pemesanan_tiketbus
+# Bus Ticket Booking
-Pemesanan Tiket Bus Berbasis Web Dengan Tampilan Yang Nyaman Di lihat dan dengan menu CRUD Serta Mysql
+Web-based Bus Ticket Booking with a comfortable look and with a CRUD menu and using a database from Mysql